CERT-Polska/n6/docs/src/install_and_conf/opt/optional_agreements/api.md

 ## Overview

-With the implementation of Organization _Agreements_, two new endpoints were introduced: `/agreements` and `/org_agreements`, along with some changes to the `/register` endpoint.
+With the implementation of _Agreements_, two new endpoints were introduced: `/agreements` and `/org_agreements`, along with some changes to the `/register` endpoint.

 ## `/agreements`